seanpm2001/SeansAudioDB/Music/1.1 Music (GitHub)/Part 1/Ukraine_National_Anthem/2022/Daily/OldVersions/English/USA/1/README.txt

 - **This version was made by:** [`@seanpm2001`](https://github.com/seanpm2001/)

 > **Note:** _Updates to this README were halted on 2025, Monday, December 8th, due to severe time and schedule issues.
-I still listened to the Ukrainiabn national anthem today._
+I still listened to the Ukrainian national anthem today._

 > Changes: